- Spend three nights searching for the northern lights in Canada's vast wilderness

 Day 3: Dogsledding, Hot Springs & Northern Lights Viewing

 Another option is to visit the Takhini Hot Springs, a series of natural mineral hot pools near downtown Whitehorse.
-Beyond the pools themselves, the Takhini Hot Springs is part of 200 acres of land that you can explore on foot or cross-country skis.
+Beyond the pools, the Takhini Hot Springs is part of 200 acres of land you can explore on foot or cross-country skis.
 Give your muscles a little workout before relaxing in the pools.

 Day 4: Depart Whitehorse